 Some of the best practices that you can follow are:

 Periodically export all the Event Source Management configurations and save them.
 When the environment is relatively stable, you can generate a full Event Source Management export including the entire tree of the Event Source Management components.
 This action captures the plug-ins as well as the configuration of each node.
-The resulting .zip file should be backed up and moved to networked storage as a normal file.
+The resulting .zip file should be backed up and archived as a normal file.

 If changes such as updating plug-ins or adding nodes are made to Event Source Management later, you must export the configuration and save it again.